Cognigy/Documentation/docs/en/docs/live-agent/installation/helm-values/database.md

 # Database

 The database used is PostgreSQL.
-It can be run internally in the same Kubernetes cluster or externally.
+It can either run inside of the Kubernetes cluster as an additional workload or outside of the cluster.
+You can also use a fully managed solution for PostgreSQL.

+Compatible and tested PostgreSQL versions **>= 10** and **<= 14**

 ## Postgres variables